edgarcantuco/digital-cv/README.md

 - **Stoichiometric reactor simulator** in Visual Basic for Applications (Excel).
 - **Graph's digitizer** in Visual Basic .NET.
 - **Software used in the trainings of the AIChE at UANL's Jeopardy team using an Arduino UNO to connect buttons** in Visual Basic .NET.
-- **Application to handle the database of AIChE at UANL's members and AIChE Points** in Power Apps
+- **Application to handle the database of AIChE at UANL's members and AIChE Points** in Power Apps.
-- **Modular simulator for chemical engineering students** in Python
+- **Modular simulator for chemical engineering students** in Python.

 ## 💬 Languages